sbooth/AudioFrameworks/README.markdown

 Usage
 -----

 This repo doesn't contain the sources for the respective frameworks or libraries.
 You need to add those yourself.
+You can add them by hand (described below) or use the included `fetch_sources.sh` to pull the sources.

 You can use the included `build_sfbaudioengine_frameworks.sh` to build the dependencies for SFBAudioEngine.
 You can invoke it like this: